open-telemetry/opamp-spec/specification.md

 reported in the Effective Configuration in the Agent's status report may be used for example by the Server to visualize the reported configuration nicely in a UI.

+role is an optional field that describes the role of the content.
+The values and their semantics are Agent type-specific.
+For example, an Agent type may use this field to distinguish top-level configuration from supplementary content such as certificates or other artifacts referenced by configuration.

 #### Security Considerations